dodiggitydag/MYSExporter/README.md

-# Community Summit MYS Exporter
+# MYS Exporter

-Small Python tool to fetch proposals from a MYS API, filter fields, redact emails, and export CSV.
+Small Python tool to fetch session proposals from a MYS API, filter fields, redact emails, and export CSV.

 Features
 - Fetch JSON from a MYS API endpoint with Basic authentication (username & password)